Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/form.md

 **Description&nbsp;:**

-If an error is made when entering a form, it is important to clearly indicate to the user what the errors are, so that the user can correct the form.
+If an error is made when entering input screen, it is important to clearly indicate to the user what the errors are, so that the user can correct the fields.

 It is also recommended to provide the user with a correction suggestion.